Luke-SNAW/Luke-SNAW.github.io/vault/dev.software-engineering.md

 - [Best career advice: ask for feedback](https://xdg.me/ask-for-feedback/)
 - [Programming to Interface Vs to Implementation](https://dmitripavlutin.com/interface-vs-implementation/)
 - [The Catalog of Design Patterns](https://refactoring.guru/design-patterns/catalog)
+- [Make It Work Make It Right Make It Fast](https://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast) is an assertion that if you can "make it right", you'll be able to "make it fast" later.